TallKite/linnstrument-firmware/README.md

   *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 If they do, both offsets will be displayed in red.*

   *Playing melodies with pitch bending can be tricky.
 An offset of +2 changes the bend slope from 6¢/mm to 12¢/mm, +3 makes it 18¢/mm, etc.  Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
-(But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by gliding into the gap between pads.
+(But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can easily play 24edo quartertones on a normal 12edo LinnStrument this way.)*

   *You can also use mismatched bend ranges.
 With a column offset of +2, set your LinnStrument's range to twice your synth's range.
 Now the bend slope is the usual 1 semitone/pad.
-Bends are easier to control, but glides are inconsistent.
+Bends are easier to control, but slides are inconsistent.
 So this method works best when only small bends are used.*

   *In the Octave/Transpose screen, "Transpose Lights" tranposes by columns not semitones.
 If your column offset is +2, transposing the lights by 1 shifts everything over 1 column, changing the pitch of each pad by 2 semitones.*